Tokamak: ITER

+High Field Tokamaks

+It has been known for a long time that stronger field magnets would enable high energy gain in a much smaller tokamak, with concepts such as FIRE, IGNITOR, and the Compact Ignition Tokamak (CIT) being proposed decades ago.

+The commercial availability of high temperature superconductors (HTS) in the 2010s opened a promising pathway to building the higher field magnets required to achieve ITER-like levels of energy gain in a compact device.
+To leverage this new technology, the MIT Plasma Science and Fusion Center (PSFC) and MIT spinout Commonwealth Fusion Systems (CFS) successfully built and tested the Toroidal Field Model Coil (TFMC) in 2021 to demonstrate the necessary 20 Tesla magnetic field needed to build SPARC, a device designed to achieve a similar fusion gain as ITER but with only ~1/40th ITER's plasma volume.

+British startup Tokamak Energy is also planning on building a net-energy tokamak using HTS magnets, but with the spherical tokamak variant.

+The joint EU/Japan JT-60SA reactor achieved first plasma on October 23, 2023, after a two-year delay caused by an electrical short.

 Design

 Basic problem

 Positively charged ions and negatively charged electrons in a fusion plasma are at very high temperatures, and have correspondingly large velocities.
 In order to maintain the fusion process, particles from the hot plasma must be confined in the central region, or the plasma will rapidly cool.
 Magnetic confinement fusion devices exploit the fact that charged particles in a magnetic field experience a Lorentz force and follow helical paths along the field lines.

 The simplest magnetic confinement system is a solenoid.
 A plasma in a solenoid will spiral about the lines of field running down its center, preventing motion towards the sides.
 However, this does not prevent motion towards the ends.
 The obvious solution is to bend the solenoid around into a circle, forming a torus.
 However, it was demonstrated that such an arrangement is not uniform; for purely geometric reasons, the field on the outside edge of the torus is lower than on the inside edge.
 This asymmetry causes the electrons and ions to drift across the field, and eventually hit the walls of the torus.

 The solution is to shape the lines so they do not simply run around the torus, but twist around like the stripes on a barber pole or candycane.
-In such a field any single particle will find itself at the outside edge where it will drift one way, say up, and then as it follows its magnetic line around the torus it will find itself on the inside edge, where it will drift the other way.
+In such a field any single particle will find itself at the outside edge where it will drift one way, then as it follows its magnetic line around the torus it will find itself on the inside edge, where it will drift the other way.
 This cancellation is not perfect, but calculations showed it was enough to allow the fuel to remain in the reactor for a useful time.